Social Good Summit 2011 - Presented by Mashable, 92Y and UN Foundation - September 19-22, 2011

 Livestream is the most powerful live broadcast platform on the internet.

 Producers can use the Livestream browser-based Studio application to create LIVE, scheduled and on-demand internet television to broadcast anywhere on the web through a single player widget.
 Our service comes in two flavors Free (ad-supported) and Premium (white-label, no-ads, pay for usage).
 Unique features include the ability to mix multiple live cameras, imported videos clips, and overlay graphics.

 With Livestream, producers can broadcast live from a mobile phone; use a customizable flash player with integrated chat; and develop a branded channel page on www.Livestream.com that incorporates interactive chat.

 Mashable is a leading source for news, information and resources for the Connected Generation.
 Mashable reports on the importance of digital innovation and how it empowers and inspires people around the world.
-Mashable’s 25 million unique visitors and 11 million social media followers have become one of the most engaged online news communities.
+Mashable's record 34 million unique visitors worldwide and 14 million social media followers are one of the most influential and engaged online communities.
 Founded in 2005, Mashable is headquartered in New York City with an office in San Francisco.